 If you are a homeowner in Canada, you are most certainly aware that there is a requirement to have egress windows in every bedroom of your home as well as your basement.
-There are, however, certain requirements one must meet in order for their windows to be certified as egress windows, including the required size of egress windows in basement.
+However, one must meet certain requirements for their windows to be certified as egress windows, including the required size of egress windows in the basement.

 Chances are your current windows, especially if they are casement windows, may already adhere to the guidelines for egress standard window sizes.
 But, if you have any doubts or concerns about whether your existing windows meet these standards, we shall provide you with detailed information on egress basement windows in the following article.

 The Size of Egress Windows in Basement and Other Requirements

 The National Building Code of Canada, or NBCC, requires that every bedroom in Canada be equipped with one egress window in the event of an emergency, such as a fire or flooding.
 In addition, at least one basement window in every home must meet NBCC standards.
 Most casement windows manufactured by Canadian window companies already meet the egress standard window sizes in Canada, but if you are in doubt, please refer to the following NBCC guidelines.